jenast/NBBM_data_export/NBBM_GBIF_to_BMS_export.md

 Instead of storing 2.4 million rows, we are suddenly down to 23.5 thousand individual surveys, and a little over 9 thousand non zero observation, with no loss of information.
-We can store this in their own csv-files.
+We store this in separate csv-files.
 We already have all species names stored in the species table.